Preserving Discrete Morse-Smale Complexes in Error-Bounded Lossy Compression: Our Method

 \subsection{Multitier Preservation}

 We designed our method to support multiple tiers of topological feature preservation to accommodate different application needs while balancing efficiency and topology preservation.
 Our method allows early termination based on the selected tier.
 For example, T1 and T2 focus on preserving extrema or critical cells.
 In these cases, only C-loops are needed, and the process stops once all false extrema or critical cells are fixed.
 T3 also preserves the connectivity between saddles and extrema, so S-loops are used to detect and fix incorrectly connected critical cells.
 T4 further requires accurate gradient paths, which means more troublemakers must be identified and corrected compared to T3.
-For T5, we edit the scalar values of all vertices that constitute the critical cells in the original data to their lower bound $f - \xi$ before the iterative process begins.
-This is because preserving the persistence diagram requires maintaining the filtration order, meaning that the scalar value differences between each pair of connected critical cells must be exactly the same as the original data.